 Coron to Port Barton

 It’s not really advisable to go directly from Coron to Port Barton – you’re far better off planning a stop in El Nido.
 But, if you’re dead-set on doing the trip, probably the best bet is to take the ferry to El Nido and then the minivan to Port Barton.
+There is some awesome island hopping from Port Barton too, so well worth considering if you have time.

 Why go to Coron?